National Prize of Art of Chile

-The National Prize of Art of Chile, was created on November 9, 1942.
-It was awarded yearly since 1944 and alternated the mention among Painting or Sculpture, Music and Theatre.
-In 1992, it was replaced by the National Prizes of Plastic Arts, Musical Arts and Arts of the Representation and Audiovisual, respectively.
+The National Prize of Art of Chile, was created on November 9, 1942 by Law No. 7,368.

+It was first awarded in 1944 and then given annually until 1990.
+The award alternated the mention among Painting or Sculpture, Music, and Theatre.
+In 1992 the award was divided into different artistic disciplines.
+Rather than one National Prize of Chile for art it was split into the National Prize for Plastic Arts, Musical Arts and Performing and Audiovisual Arts.